 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") was passed into law.
-The Dodd-Frank Act is a sweeping piece of legislation, and the financial services industry continues to assess its implications and implement necessary changes in procedures and business practices.
+The Dodd-Frank Act is a sweeping piece of legislation and the financial services industry continues to assess its implications and implement necessary changes in procedures and business practices.
 Although Congress detailed some significant changes, and new rules have been implemented, the full impact will not be fully known for months or even years, as regulations that are intended to implement the Dodd-Frank Act are adopted by the appropriate agencies, and the text of the Dodd-Frank Act is analyzed by impacted stakeholders and possibly the courts.
 The Dodd-Frank Act established the Consumer Financial Protection Bureau ("CFPB") to regulate consumer financial products and services.

-On January 10, 2013, the CFPB released certain mortgage finance rules required under the Dodd-Frank Act.
+On January 10, 2014, certain CFPB mortgage finance rules required under the Dodd-Frank Act became effective.
+The rules apply to consumer credit transactions secured by a dwelling, including real property mortgages and chattel loans (financed without land) secured by manufactured homes.
 These rules define standards for origination of "Qualified Mortgages," establish specific requirements for lenders to prove borrowers' ability to repay loans, and outline the conditions under which Qualified Mortgages are subject to safe harbor limitations on liability to borrowers.
-The rules became effective January 10, 2014 and apply to consumer credit transactions secured by a dwelling, including real property mortgages and chattel loans (financed without land) secured by manufactured homes.
 The rules also establish interest rates and other cost parameters for determining which Qualified Mortgages fall under safe harbor protection.
 Among other issues, Qualified Mortgages with interest rates and other costs outside the limits are deemed "rebuttable" by borrowers and expose the lender and its assignees (including investors in loans, pools of loans and instruments secured by loans or loan pools) to possible litigation and penalties.

-On January 10, 2013, the CFPB also issued a rule amending the Truth in Lending Act and the Real Estate Settlement Procedures Act.
-The rule became effective on January 10, 2014, amending Regulation Z by expanding the types of mortgage loans that are subject to the protections of the Home Ownership and Equity Protections Act of 1994 ("HOEPA"), revising and expanding the tests for coverage under HOEPA, and imposing additional restrictions on mortgages that are covered by HOEPA.
+On January 10, 2014, CFPB rules amending the Truth in Lending Act ("TILA") and the Real Estate Settlement Procedures Act became effective.
+These rules amend Regulation Z by expanding the types of mortgage loans that are subject to the protections of the Home Ownership and Equity Protections Act of 1994 ("HOEPA"), revise and expand the tests for coverage under HOEPA, and impose additional restrictions on mortgages that are covered by HOEPA.
 As a result, certain manufactured home loans are now subject to HOEPA limits on interest rates and fees.
 Loans with rates or fees in excess of the limits are deemed High Cost Mortgages and provide additional protections for borrowers, including with respect to determining the value of the home.
-Most loans for the purchase of manufactured homes have been written at rates and fees that would not be considered High Cost Mortgages under the new rule.
-Although some lenders may continue to offer loans that are now deemed High Cost Mortgages, the rate and fee limits may deter some lenders from offering loans to certain borrowers due to the limits on rates and fees or the reluctance to enter into loans subject to the provisions of HOEPA.
-If so, some prospective buyers of manufactured homes may be unable to secure financing necessary to complete purchases.
+Most loans for the purchase of manufactured homes have been written at rates and fees that would not appear to be considered High Cost Mortgages, the rate and fee limits may deter some lenders from offering loans to certain borrowers due to the limits on rates and fees or be reluctant to enter into loans subject to the provisions of HOEPA.
+If so, some prospective buyers of manufactured homes may be unable to secure financing necessary to complete manufactured home purchases.